TaygaHoshi/tt-project/README.md

 If you want to play the game anyway, I recommend sticking to one version and only updating if the newer version doesn't break the balance of the campaign.

 # Contributing
-Feel free to submit a pull request, but you must read [INTRODUCTION.md](https://github.com/TaygaHoshi/tt-project/blob/main/INTRODUCTION.md?plain=1) and [VERSIONING.md](https://github.com/TaygaHoshi/tt-project/blob/main/VERSIONING.md?plain=1).
+Feel free to submit a pull request, but you must read [the introduction](https://taygahoshi.github.io/tt-project/games/tt-project/introduction.html) and [VERSIONING.md](https://github.com/TaygaHoshi/tt-project/blob/main/VERSIONING.md?plain=1).
 You can contribute to most of the places labeled with "#TODO".

 I use [Obsidian](https://obsidian.md/) to edit of these notes.
 To contribute, you can simply fork this repo, then clone your fork into Obsidian or any equivalent software:
 ```bash